ANNUAL GENERAL MEETING

 Hilarie Rogers 01865 890163

 Elsewhere in this newsletter you will see a notice about the branch Training Day.
 Please consider coming along, as it is a good opportunity to consolidate something or try something new.
 Anyone is welcome to come – just let me know what you would like to do, and I will do my best to find enough helpers to do it!

-As last year, we hope to be able to offer doubles (and possibly minor) in the morning and triples in the afternoon, for 4 or 5 students each.
-In order to do this, I will need at least 5 helpers for the morning and 7 for the afternoon; and offers of towers to use.
+In order for the day to work, though, I will need at least 5 helpers for the morning and some ringers for the afternoon; and offers of towers to use.
 Please let me know ASAP if you can help.

 100 Club Sue Dyke 100 Club Co-ordinator

 3rd Christmas Prize

 ODGCBR Restoration Fund